Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity

 Generally, electromagnetic cavities are fully characterized by the solutions of Maxwell's equations\cite{Jackson}.
 In sub-wavelength cavities the most important contribution to the description of the electromagnetic properties is provided by the solution of the frequency-dependent Poisson equation in the presence of an external charge\cite{andolina2024,riolo2024}:

 where $\bm{r}$ is the position, $\partial_i$ is a shorthand for the spatial derivative $\partial/\partial r_i$, $\omega$ is the frequency, $\epsilon_{ij}(\bm{r}, \omega)$ is the dielectric tensor of the cavity embedding, $\phi(\bm{r}, \omega)$ is the potential, and $\rho_{\rm ext}(\bm{r}, \omega)$ is the free charge.
-In the case of sub-wavelength cavities, the speed of light $c$ can be considered infinite, since $\lambda \ll \lambda_{0}$.
-Hence, we restrict our study to the electrostatic component.
-Note, however, that we fully account for the retardation associated with the response of the metallo-dielectric environment creating the cavity, which is encoded in the permittivity tensor $\epsilon_{ij}(\bm{r}, \omega)$.
-Consequently, while the electromagnetic behavior is governed by the electrostatic Poisson equation (Eq.~\eqref{eqn:scalar_Poisson}), the dynamic behavior of the matter degrees of freedom is thoroughly taken into account.
+In the case of sub-wavelength cavities, the speed of light $c$ can be considered infinite, as $\lambda \ll \lambda_{0}$, being $\lambda$ the characteristic wavelength of the cavity.
+Under this condition, we restrict our analysis to the electrostatic component of the total electromagnetic field.
+Consequently, the electromagnetic behavior is described by the electrostatic Poisson equation (Eq.~\eqref{eqn:scalar_Poisson}), which incorporates the non-trivial frequency dependence of the response of the metallo-dielectric environment through the dielectric tensor $\epsilon_{ij}(\bm{r}, \omega)$.